rjmoggach/python-dirtt/README.rst

 	``python setup.py install_data``

 Try it out in a python-virtualenv environment to play around and it should make sense quickly.

+If you want to install to a custom location here's how I do it:

+  ``pip install --install-option="--install-dir=/dashing/tools/lib/python2.7/site-packages" -e git+git@bitbucket.org:mogga/python-dirtt.git#egg=python-dirtt``

+That will download and do the package build as necessary.

 XML Schema & Templates
 ~~~~~~~~~~~~~~~~~~~~~~